LucianoCirino/MHWI-LedgeLBG/README.md

 290 Base Raw

 why I picked it:
-- The absolute king of LLBG, this gun has the largest Spread 3 magazine in game (5) and can fast bounce them.
+- The absolute king of LLBG, this gun has the largest Spread 3 magazine in the game.

 ![image](https://github.com/LucianoCirino/MHWI_LLBG/assets/112517630/586ef26a-0057-47cd-9bac-7503205301e7)
 **FATALIS DEPTHS**